-(\) Audited by other firm of auditors.
+() Audited by other firm of auditors.

-The subsidiaries have incurred losses and are in capital deficiency as per the last audited financial statements for the year ended March 31,2020.
+The subsidiaries have incurred losses and are in capital deficiency as per the last audited financial statements for the year ended March 31 ,2022.
 The subsidiaries were mainly engaged in operations to supply veneer and plywood to the Company.
-They had to cease operations as the local laws banned export of veneer.
-The subsidiaries' significant asset comprises of plant equipment and inventories which are in good condition and can be used for operations.
-Their main liability is advances received from the company.
+The subsidiaries had to cease operations as the local laws banned export of veneer.